-One in four Queensland children are overweight or obese and Health and Wellbeing Queensland Chief Executive, Associate Professor Robyn Littlewood said sleep was an important but often overlooked factor.
+One in four Queensland children are overweight or obese and Health and Wellbeing Queensland Chief Executive, Dr Robyn Littlewood said sleep was an important but often overlooked factor.

 “Because their days tend to be more unstructured over the long holiday break, children may be more likely to stay up later, get less daily exercise and spend more time in front of screens.
-Unfortunately, there is a real correlation between these behaviours and weight gain,” Associate Professor Littlewood said.
+Unfortunately, there is a real correlation between these behaviours and weight gain,” Dr Littlewood said.

 “Maintaining your child’s regular bedtimes over the entire holiday period is the best thing you can do.
 So, if their sleep schedule has gone a bit off track these holidays, I encourage you to start re-establishing those routines again, starting now.

 “Sleep duration affects hormones regulating hunger, which means sticking to or re-establishing your kids’ regular bedtimes before classes return ensures they will have the very best chance of maintaining a healthy weight throughout the school year ahead.”

 International research shows children are at greater risk of gaining unhealthy amounts of weight during summer holidays, and Australian researchers are also currently examining this.

 International experts also recommend sticking to a school-year sleep schedule throughout the break.

 Children’s Health Queensland developmental paediatrician and sleep expert, Associate Professor Honey Heussler said parents should take steps now to re-establish regular sleep habits for their kids, to ensure a healthy transition back to school when classes resumed in a couple of weeks.